Rumpunzel/rpg-thingy/playing-the-game/gauntlets.md

 > The cultist want to perform their ritual despite the disturbance, while cyrene and maro want to stop the ritual and capture one of the cultists for questioning.
 Goals have been established and the rival factions enter the gauntlet.

+## Gauntlet of Destruction

+This is the most straight-forward, most dangerous, but also the least common type of gauntlet.
+You are trying to destroy your opponent, and they are trying to destroy you, be that killing them in battle, devastating them mentally, or ruining them financially, so there is no need to keep track of morale.

+If at least one side has a different goal than to destroy the other, choose a [Gauntlet of Contention](#gauntlet-of-contention) instead.

+During a gauntlet of destruction:

+- When a character successfully attacks, they inflict an [Injury](injury-&-misfortune#injury) with rating equal to their margin of success to their target
+- When a character successfully defends, they inflict a [Misfortune](injury-&-misfortune#misfortune) with rating equal to their margin of success to their attacker

+Teams take turns until only one side remains standing.
+You put your own life on the line, when you enter a gauntlet of destruction.
+As such, if you surrender during a gauntlet of destruction, you suffer the fate you wanted to inflict on your opponent and you perish.

+Most gauntlets of destruction use the [Fight](../characters/skills#fight) skill with the intent to murder.

+{: .important }
+> Maro, after a long and arduous journey, finally confronts the man who murdered his father.
+Only one of them will make it out of here alive, so they enter a gauntlet of destruction.

 ## Gauntlet of Enterprise

 Though in most gauntlets there is an active opponent opposing you, sometimes the narrative calls for a gauntlet without such active opposition.
 For example, when you attempt to survive a long and arduous journey, create an unfathomable piece of art, infiltrate a tightly guarded fortress, or undertake a ludicrous economic endeavour.